Interpretation Over Reproduction

 Photogravure isn’t about replication - it’s about resonance.

 Photogravure resists this compulsion.
 It doesn't aim to reproduce an image perfectly.
 Instead, it invites interpretation.
 The plate is inked by hand.
 The tones shift slightly from print to print.
 The process introduces texture, warmth, irregularity.
-In short: humanity.

-Where photography promises fidelity, photogravure delivers feeling.
+Where most photography promises fidelity, photogravure delivers a feeling.

-The Maker as Interpreter
+The maker as interpreter:

 Every step in the photogravure process is a moment of choice.